-2 PRE-DROUGHT 2022 WATER LOSS ACTIVITY AND PERFORMANCE IMPROVEMENTS (JUNE TO DATE)
+3 DROUGHT - COLLIFORD WRZ - WATER LOSS ACTIVITY AND PERFORMANCE IMPROVEMENTS (JUNE TO DATE)

-Responsiveness to the water losses, including leakage, in response to drought has seen the redeployment of the maximum sustainable level of direct labour water loss technicians into operational areas 1 and 2.
+Responsiveness to water losses, including leakage due to drought has seen the redeployment of the maximum sustainable level of direct and supply chain labour technicians into DWS operational areas 1 and 2, covering the Colliford WRZ.

-A total of 36 field technicians have been working in operational areas 1 and 2 since June 2022, the normal number being c.15.
+No fewer than 36 field technicians have been working in operational areas 1 and 2 since June 2022, the normal number, pre DI recovery and drought being c.15FTE.
 The additional field force has led to significantly increased numbers of found leaks.
-The average of the detected leaks in the rolling prior 12 months being near doubled in August and September tracking to a similar number.
+The average of the detected leaks in the rolling prior 12 months significantly uplifted since drought activities commenced.

-Figure 5 - Detected Leaks in Operational Areas 1 and 2
+Figure 5 - Detected Leaks in Operational Areas Colliford WRZ (Area 2).

-Figure 6 below shows the number of detected leaks compared to customer reported leaks in operational areas 1 and 2.
-Detected leaks are found due to their typical invisibility and the reported leaks are reported to us due to the visibility.
-Reported leakage is often responded to more quickly, with detected leakage requiring additional effort to locate the leak e.g. with acoustics or listening equipment.
+Figure 6 below shows the number of detected leaks compared to customer reported leaks in the Colliford WRZ.
+Detected leaks are found due to their typical invisibility and the reported leaks are reported to us due to their visibility.
+Reported leakage is often responded to more quickly due to service affects (low pressure/No water/flooding), with detected leakage requiring additional effort to locate the leak e.g. with acoustics or listening equipment.

-Figure 6 - Detected Leaks compared to Customer Reported Leaks in Operational Areas 1 and 2
+Figure 6 - Detected Leaks compared to Customer Reported Leaks in Colliford WRZ